-Metro school Choir Masterclass (assessment) begin at the start of term 2.
+Choir Assessments begin at the start of term 2.

 - Check the time and date for your visit - write it on the school whiteboard in big letters.
-There is very little wriggle room for changes in our very packed visit timetable.
+There is very little wriggle room for changes in our timetable.

-- Aim to have your choir ready to start at least 5 minutes earlier, with water bottles, Songbooks ready to use, and a pencil.
+- Aim to have your choir ready to start at least 5 minutes earlier, with water bottles, Songbooks, and a pencil.

 - Keep reminding your choir to practise the songs, choreography and signing via the App or the website.

-To best prepare your students for success on stage and as a team of singers make the time to go to the ‘How to be a great choir’ and ‘Choir Rubric’ pages in the Songbook (Page 6 and 7) and discuss the criteria that “YOU as singers” are responsible for.
+To best prepare your students for success make the time to go to the ‘How to be a great choir’ and ‘Choir Rubric’ pages in the Songbook.
+Discuss the criteria that “YOU as singers” are responsible for.

-Please talk to your choir about the purpose of the masterclass visit, revisiting behaviour, working as a great team, and singing expectations.
+Please talk to your choir about the purpose of the Choir Assessment visit, revisiting behaviour, working as a great team, and singing expectations.
 Continue to reinforce the importance of students 'doing your best' and having fun.

-Choirs who are prepared and understand the reason for this visit are more likely to be engaged and enjoy the session.
+Choirs who are prepared and understand the reason for this visit are likely to be engaged learners and enjoy the session.

 The visiting conductor will: